-[Goal and Procedure] The survey instruments of both waves were examined in the preliminary stages of the survey through pre-tests.
+[Goal and Procedure] The survey instruments of the first survey wave and the main survey of the second and third survey waves were examined in the preliminary stages of the survey through pretests.
 First, it needed to be tested whether respondents of the graduate cohort 2009 would perceive the question and response categories used in the survey instruments of previous cohorts in a similar way as previous cohorts.
 Secondly, it needed to be examined whether the survey instruments were also well suited to the survey of the new Bachelor graduate group (cf. Chapters 1 and 3).
-Thirdly, the comprehensibility and answerability of the new questions needed to be tested.
+Thirdly, the comprehensibility and an-swerability of the new questions needed to be tested.
 The inclusion of new questions led to changes in the construction, layout and duration of the questionnaire that further needed to be evaluated.
 And fourthly, in the second survey wave, the implementation of the online version of the survey had to be tested.